vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_01_plan_migrating_to_asc.md

 <details>
 <summary>hint</summary>
 <br/>
-In case you chose Azure Spring Cloud as the target platform, there are no additional tools needed for your to perform the migration steps.
+In case you chose Azure Spring Apps as the target platform, there are no additional tools needed for your to perform the migration steps.

 In case you chose AKS as the target platform, you will also need Docker tools to containerize the microservices that the application consists of.
 You will also need to consider the most optimal base image for containerizing the microservices.
 </details>